menna161/API-Wizard/README.md

 The results are expected to be found in the file called "aroma_results.csv" inside the "reference" directory.

 # Usage
-Type the name of the API you want an example for Initiate the plugin using the keyboard shortcut (ctrl+alt+w)
+Type the name of the API you want an example for.
+Then, Initiate the plugin using the keyboard shortcut (ctrl+alt+w)

 # Contributing
 Contributions are welcome and encouraged!
 To contribute to API Wizard, follow these steps: